Discover more from Alex Ewerlöf Notes

 How can you bring attention to a blind spot and add a good solution on the roadmap?

 Having the title certainly opens doors and gives you access to the room where high level decisions are made.
 The best way to predict the future is to build it.
-Having a say in where the product goes is a good way to have control over your faith.
+Having a say in where the product goes is an effective way to have control over your faith.

 You’ll act as the trusted advisor for leadership and get to influence the solutions at a large scale.